 Dip stick showing correct engine oil level

-If the oil level is close to or below the minimum mark, you definitely need to top off your oil right away.
-If the level is mid way, then topping off your engine oil level is recommended to bring the oil level up to the maximum to offer the best protection for your engine.
+If the oil level is close to or below the minimum (lower) mark, you definitely need to top up your oil right away.
+If the level is mid way, then topping up your engine oil level is recommended to bring the oil level up to near the maximum (higher) mark to offer the best protection for your engine.

 Importantly, even if you only need to add a little oil, you must make sure you add the correct viscosity and specification of oil, which you can identify using our quick and easy Oil Finder tool.